 Direction!
 I’ll let the work dictate a flow.

 New Jersey-based artist Erik Minter makes paintings that bridge abstractions into a surreal figuration.
-With a long period working in commercial design, it was only natural for him to draw and paint digitally, manipulating photographs from his own physical painting swatches into his work where colors could push levels of saturation.
+With a long period working in commercial design, it was only natural for him to draw and paint digitally, manipulating photographs from his own physical painting swatches into his work where colors push saturation.
 Today, Minter returns to his love towards the surface and the physical paint which allows him to express what he is most curious about in life and the state of the world we are developing, Its more immediate and the outcomes are filled with surprise.
 I treat my work as if I’m building out a storyboard, channeling the metaphysical through past, present and future experiences.

 Erik Minter lives and works in New Jersey.
 Minter received a BFA from The Pratt Institute on a Presidential Scholarship as well as being a National Talent Search Winner.
 He was the recipient of the Pratt Institute Circle Award for Outstanding Academic Achievement, the schools highest honor.
 After college Erik went on an interesting creative journey that landed him many unique opportunities from, creating murals and sculptures for many different artists, including, Matthew Barney and his Cremaster 3 film, designing award winning packaging in the skincare industry, to creating visual merchandise design for large national retailers.
 During this period he’s had spurts of showing his art in group shows, featured in boutique hotels, public and private collections.